harvesthq/chosen/README.md

 1. Make all changes in Coffeescript files, **not** JavaScript files.
 2. For feature changes, update both jQuery *and* Prototype versions
 3. Use 'cake build' to generate Chosen's JavaScript file and minified version.
-4. Update VERSION file according to [Semantic Versioning](http://semver.org/) guidelines.
+4. Don't touch the VERSION file
 5. Submit a Pull Request using GitHub.

 ### Using CoffeeScript & Cake